VoltDB/voltdb/examples/windowing/README.md

 Typically, we direct procedure invocations to partitions by assuming a paramter is of the same type as a partitioning column.
 We hash the value and send it to the appropriate partition for this hash.
 If you just want to send a procedure invocation to a specific partition, you can use the system procedure "@GetPartitionKeys".
 This system procedure returns one row for each partition, and each row will contain a partition id integer and a partitioning dummy value.
 This dummy value can be used as a parameter to send a procedure to the associated partition.

 So in this case, a call to "@GetPartitionKeys" will return 10 rows.
-We can call our nibbling delete procedure once for each returned row and it's dummy partitioning value.
+We can call our nibbling delete procedure once for each returned row and its dummy partitioning value.
 In this way, we can run our procedure over all 10 partitions, but there is no cross-partition transactional overhead.

 Note that this is safe to run even if the server's partition count is being elastically expanded.
 For a brief window, the new partition(s) may not be included, but if "@GetPartitionKeys" is called on a regular basis, that will only be temporary.
 The example code provided calls "@GetPartitionKeys" once per second.